Warm, form-fitting, lightweight, this jacket was one of our favorites to test.

 The removable hood with its faux fur ruff added extra protection and warmth when the temperatures started to drop.
 The hood is nice and rooming, leaving plenty of room to wear a beanie underneath if you'd like.
 The two exterior pockets have a fleece lining, but only on one side.
 We prefer it on both sides of the pockets, a feature we enjoy with the Patagonia Down With It Parka.
 This isn't a big problem, and it's better than having no fleece lining at all, like the North Face Arrowood Triclimate Jacket or Canada Goose Camp Hooded Jacket.
 Unfortunately, there are no interior cuffs in the sleeves.
 We find that jackets with cuffs, whether they are nylon or fleece, do a great job trapping warm air.

-Overall, the Gotham II is not as warm as the Kuhl Arktik Down Parka or the Fjallraven Nuuk Insulated Parka, but it does a better job in cold weather than the Arc'teryx Darrah and the Legendary Whitetails Anchorage Parka.
+Overall, the Gotham II is not as warm as the Kuhl Arktik Down Parka or the Fjallraven Nuuk Insulated Parka, but it does decent job in cold weather.

 Insulated with a perfect amount of 550 fill down, we had no problem wearing this jacket on crisp mornings or even in a light snowfall.
 The outer shell is water-resistant, but not waterproof and this jacket isn't intended for super wet weather.